FeliceDC/foRNAx/README.md

 3. An annotation file
 4. A design matrix (named "samplesheet").

 The samplesheet must be a comma-separated values file (.csv).
-The first column (called "sample") must match the FASTQ file names (excluding the _1.fastq.gz suffix).The second column should contain the variable you want to use for differential analysis.
-Optionally, you can perform differential analysis using two variables if needed.
+The first column (called "sample") must match the FASTQ file names.The other column should contain the variable you want to use for differential analysis.
+Optionally, you can perform differential analysis using mutiple variables if needed.
 Example:

 **samplesheet.csv**